 Innovation has thrived at Drew.
 The College of Liberal Arts, for example, has often been a trail blazer: In the 1960s it was among the first American colleges to adopt semester-long off-campus study programs blending traditional and experiential forms of learning.
 In the 1970s, Drew was a leader in integrating field work and internship programs with more traditional class work, introducing a first-year seminar program, and establishing a summer term that combined off-campus study with campus-based course work.
 In 1984, Drew became the first liberal arts college to provide computers to its students as part of their regular tuition and fees.

 The university has been a leader in integrating informational technologies into every aspect of its teaching, research, and campus life.
-It has an impressive library of 500,000 volumes that houses several major research collections, including the United Methodist Archives and History Center and one of the country’s leading concentrations of material on Willa Cather.
+It has an impressive library of over 600,000 physical books that houses several major research collections, including the United Methodist Archives and History Center, and one of the country’s leading concentrations of material on Willa Cather.

 Drew’s campus is home to the Charles A. Dana Research Center for Scientists Emeriti, which is housed in Drew’s Hall of Sciences, and The Shakespeare Theatre of New Jersey, an independent professional theatre.